Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves/handbook-cherry-leaves.md

-In case you have chosen the **Project Idea: Mildew Detection in Cherry Leaves**, please consider the following instructions
+In case you have chosen the **Project Idea: Mildew Detection in Cherry Leaves**, please consider the following instructions.
+We also would like to reinforce that the data source for this project is located [here](https://www.kaggle.com/codeinstitute/cherry-leaves).

 ---